jfmedeiros1820/Javascript-ES6/README.md

+# ECMAScript 6

-# Simple project using ES6 new features and best practices
+Simple project using ES6 new features and best practices